-- Avoid using water to clean. - Sweep surfaces regularly and place waste in a dumpster or trash can. - Do not allow concrete, paints, chemicals, dirt, or gravel to enter the storm drain system (curb, gutter, sidewalk, street, drain or inlet). - Store all materials on-site; not in the public right-of-way. - Contain & cover materials to prevent leaks, spills and to keep them dry. - Store containers and bagged materials on pallets rather than directly on the ground. - Provide erosion control, such as straw wattle or silt fences to prevent sediment from leaving the site. - Protect storm drain inlets with covers or berms.
-If rain is forecast, remove inlet protection to avoid the potential for flooding. - Provide a stabilized entrance and exit for vehicles to prevent tracking dirt off site by using gravel or corrugated steel plates.
-Clean plates regularly and replace gravel when no longer effective. - When washing equipment or tools, prevent wash water from leaving the site by establishing a washout area that contains all liquids. - Waste material should be properly disposed of at the end of the day.
+- Avoid using water to clean. - Sweep surfaces regularly and place waste in a dumpster or trash can. - Do not allow concrete, paints, chemicals, dirt, or gravel to enter the storm drain system (curb, gutter, sidewalk, street, drain or inlet). - Store all materials on-site; not in the public right-of-way. - Contain & cover materials to prevent leaks, spills and to keep them dry. - Store containers and bagged materials on pallets rather than directly on the ground. - Provide erosion control, such as straw wattle or silt fences to prevent sediment from leaving the site. - Protect storm drain inlets from debris and wash water runoff. - Provide a stabilized entrance and exit for vehicles to prevent tracking dirt off site by using gravel or corrugated steel plates.
+Clean plates regularly and replace gravel when no longer effective. - When washing equipment or tools, prevent wash water from leaving the site by establishing a washout area to contain all liquids. - Waste material should be disposed of at the end of the day.